 What is sexting?

-While sending sexually explicit messages or pictures carries enough problems of its own, it can have real consequences if the content is shared with others - either by people forwarding it on using messages or emails or by uploading it onto a social networking site or website.
-This could result in immediate consequences, possibly within the school environment, or more serious consequences for later in life such as if a prospective college, university or employer were to see it.
+Sending sexually explicit messages or images has the potential to cause problems for the person sending it and it can have serious consequences if the content is shared with others - either by people forwarding it on or uploading it on social media.
+This could result in immediate consequences, possibly within the school environment and within their friendship group.

-what to do and how to handle it.
+'Sexting' in Schools: advice and support regarding self-generated images. what to do and how to handle it.

-This short video from 'that's not cool' highlights some of the pressures young people can face when it comes to sending sexually explicit pictures.
+This short video from 'that's not cool' highlights some of the pressures young people might face when it comes to sending sexually explicit pictures.
 After you have seen it - share it with your children.